CSC207-2022F-UofT/course-project-all-for-one/README.md

   Input the correct username and password you registered and press login.

 ## User Register Feature
 This feature allows users to register new accounts.
+For every new account, the program will automatically add 1000 to the balance of the account.

-There are two scenarios whe you press the "Sign up" button on the register page:
+There are two scenarios when you press the "Sign up" button on the register page:
 1. The two password does not match.
 A message "Passwords don't match" will show up.
 2. The two password match.
 A message "username(the username you chose) created" will show up.